 Yes, in three circumstances:

-Because Payday Super starts on 1 July 2026 and the last quarterly payment is due 28 July 2026, there's an overlap.
-Any super paid between 1 and 28 July is first applied to offset any shortfall from the April–June 2026 quarter, with any remainder counting toward Payday Super obligations.
+Because Payday Super started on 1 July 2026 and the last quarterly payment is due 28 July 2026, any super paid between 1 and 28 July is first applied to offset any shortfall from the April–June 2026 quarter, with any remainder counting toward Payday Super obligations.
 If you pay both correctly and on time, there's no penalty during this period.
 You're not required to pay your Q4 quarterly contribution before 28 July unless you choose to.

-Important: The ATO Small Business Super Clearing House (SBSCH) closes permanently at 11:59pm AEST on 30 June 2026 – before your final quarterly payment is due.
+Important: The ATO Small Business Super Clearing House (SBSCH) closed permanently at 11:59pm AEST on 30 June 2026 – before the due date of the final quarterly payment.
 If you use the SBSCH, you'll need to have an alternative clearing house in place before then.
 For more information, head to this section.

-Qualifying earnings (QE) is the new term for the amount used to calculate each super contribution.
-For most small businesses, it won't change how much total super you pay — just how often.
+Qualifying earnings (QE) is the new term for the amount used to calculate SG super contributions.
+For most small businesses, it doesn't change how much total super you pay — just how often.
 Qualifying earnings generally include:

 The SG rate stays at 12%.
 Visit ato.gov.au/QE for full details on what is and isn't included.